See what mortgage you qualify for

 So, should you get a mortgage through a credit union or a bank?
 Some advantages and disadvantages come with either choice – especially when you’re buying a home.

 Pros of getting a mortgage with a credit union

 - It can be easier to get a loan: Credit unions can be more flexible with mortgage loans, so the chances of getting a loan approved are higher.
 In general, credit unions are more likely to lend to buyers with lower credit scores and offer lower down payment options.

 - Lower rates and fees: Because credit unions are nonprofit financial institutions, they typically offer lower fees and mortgage interest rates than banks.

-- Personal service: Credit unions are known for offering personalized, face-to-face customer service.
-When you have a problem or a request, you’re less likely to have to go through “red tape” with a credit union.
+- Personal service: Credit unions are known for personalized, face-to-face customer service.
+When you have a problem or a request, you may not experience as much “red tape.”

 Of course, credit unions aren’t perfect.
-Some drawbacks come with choosing a credit union as your mortgage lender:
+There are some drawbacks to choosing a credit union as your mortgage lender.

 - Membership required: Most credit unions require membership before you can apply for a mortgage loan.
 If you don’t qualify for membership, you likely cannot use the credit union’s services.
-And membership usually comes with a fee.
-It’s normally a minimum $5 – $25 deposit into a savings account.
+And membership usually has a fee.
+It’s usually a minimum $5 – $25 deposit into a savings account.

 - Fewer locations: A credit union might operate in a small area, like a town, city or region.
 It may not be easy to find a brick-and-mortar location when you need one.